 The sustainability Alphabet

-Continuing with our #ABCforSustainability, downloadable letters on topics that relate with a sustainable approach to life, science and design, here you have our next two definitions.
+Continuing with our #ABCforSustainability, downloadable letters on topics that relate to a sustainable approach to life, science, and design, here you have our next two definitions.
 Visit the first two letters here.

 C - Carbon